 She intends to run again in 2022.
 Mr Crist will not seek another House term and will enter the governor’s race, opening up a free for all in the district as Mr Crist joins Democratic candidates competing to oust Republican Governor Ron DeSantis.

 Mr Braddock’s alleged threats were recorded by activist Erin Olszewski, who gave the recordings to police.

 “She’s gonna be gone.
 Period,” Mr Braddock allegedly says when asked what would happen if Ms Luna won the upcoming election.
 “I call up my Russian and Ukrainian hit squad, and within 24 hours, they’re sending me pictures of her disappearing.”

-A hearing to prolong the injunction will take place on 22 June.
+A hearing to extend Ms Luna’s injunction is set for 22 June.